Khaled-Mahmmoud/MyCompetitiveProgramming/Data Structures/Segment Tree.md

 b) **Insert new element: so we update our list**

 E.g. insert(16)		-> 4 7 9 12 16 20

-**Solution** : The main point in these data structures is idea of `Pre-Processing` before answering Queries.

-So how is segment tree constructed?
-Done as a BINARY tree, each item holds an interval, represents HOW many numbers are in this interval.
-Leaf nodes represents the main number.

-So to have N numbers as leaf, and want to go up layer by later till reach root as a binary tree, we need to go up logN level

-Assume we have N = 8, so above is 4, then 2, then 1.
-So a total number of nodes: 15 = 2^4 -1

-How to index them, given initial N values?

-How to do the pre-processing?

 ```cpp
 const int N = 2000006;